-The Admissions Standards (.PDF) for the state universities and University of Massachusetts emphasize strong academic preparation while in high school.
+The admissions standards for the state universities and University of Massachusetts emphasize strong academic preparation while in high school.
 These standards represent minimum requirements; meeting them does not guarantee admission, since college officials consider a wide range of factors in admissions decisions.
-Students shall have fulfilled all requirements for the high school diploma or its equivalent upon enrollment.

 The admissions standards for freshmen applicants to the state universities and University of Massachusetts have several components: